leontraykov/posthub/README.md

 ## Project Description

-PostHub is a Ruby on Rails web application designed to manage posts, users, and their ratings.
+PostHub is a Ruby on Rails web application specifically designed as a REST API to manage posts, users, and their ratings.
 It allows users to create posts, rate them, and analyze IPs that have been used by multiple different users for posting.

 ## Features